By Santi, Head Van Engineer, January 19, 2026

 Scoring guide: acceptable, negotiate, walk away

-Score items in three bands: Acceptable (minor cosmetic issues, full records, recent major services), Negotiate (some corrosion needing repair, missing receipts, moderate engine/transmission wear), Walk Away (structural frame rust, major undisclosed water damage, forged documents, seller refuses inspection).
+Score items in three bands: Okay (minor cosmetic issues, full records, recent major work).
+Negotiate (some rust needing repair, missing receipts, medium engine/transmission wear).
+Walk Away (frame rust, major hidden water damage, fake documents, seller refuses check).

 Templates: short pre-purchase checklist and seller negotiation script

-Keep a short checklist for the viewing (tires, fluid leaks, roof seams, visible frame rust, service record presence) and a negotiation script: state facts, request documented proof, and quote repair estimates if you plan to negotiate price rather than walk away.
+Keep a short checklist for the viewing: tires, fluid leaks, roof seams, clear frame rust, and service record presence.
+Have a negotiation script ready.
+State facts, ask for written proof, and quote repair costs if you plan to bargain on price rather than walk away.

 FAQ